Astha-Bhushan/Spring_Batch/README.md

 -	It uses RowMapper.
 RowMapper is a callback interface used by jdbcTemplate’s query methods to process the ResultSet.

 3.3	 JsonItemReader
 - The JsonItemReader delegates JSON parsing and binding to implementation of the org.springframework.batch.item.json.JsonObjectReader  interface.
-This interface is intended to be implemented by using a streaming API to read JSON objects in chunks
+- This interface is intended to be implemented by using a streaming API to read JSON objects in chunks
 - To be able to process JSON records, the following is needed:

-•	Resource: A Spring Resource that represents the JSON file to read.
+  Resource: A Spring Resource that represents the JSON file to read.

-•	JsonObjectReader: A JSON object reader to parse and bind JSON objects to items
+  JsonObjectReader: A JSON object reader to parse and bind JSON objects to items

 3.4	 ItemReaderAdapter
 - Invokes a custom method on a delegate plain old Java object which itself provides an item.
-It is useful when we have read data from rest api .
+It is useful when we have read data from rest api.

 3.5	 StaxEventItemReader
 -	The StaxEventItemReader configuration provides a typical setup for the processing of records from an XML input stream.